 Itinerary

-Tour Manager - Antony Philip
+Tour Manager - Denise Van Sever

 After our hotel breakfast, we take a walking tour through the medieval Old Town and enjoy lunch at a local restaurant.
 In the afternoon, we join our home for the next four days, the fabled Royal Scotsman, a Belmond train, which is exclusively chartered by our Captain’s Choice group.
 The Edwardian elegance of the train’s historic carriages provides the atmosphere of a grand country house.
 We leave Waverley Station and cross the iconic Forth Railway Bridge.
 Regarded as one of the great engineering achievements of the Victorian age, it was one of the first cantilever bridges ever built.
 We are treated to afternoon tea as we roll through the former Kingdom of Fife, arriving in the market town of Keith.
 We relax over an informal dinner, then retire to the Observation Car for a nightcap and some local entertainment.